mrwinton/mrwinton.github.io/_posts/2020-06-14-gran-holmen.md

 photo:  assets/images/posts/photos/2020-06-14-gran-holmen.jpg
 ---

-To be badkruka or not to be badkruka.
+To badkruka or not to badkruka.

 The first dip of summer is the sorting hat.